vnl2k/funkpy/README.md

 Last but not least are the glorious _functor_ and _monads_ from `functional.monads`, which many people are unfamiliar with.

 _PyFunctional_ is not an attempt to re-define Python itself.
 It provides just a skeleton for more functional way of writing code and that's it.
+Also the implementation here does not make any claims on performance.
+Whereas, there are no obvious problems, wrapping millions of values in a monad each may not be the right answer.

 # Installation
 Copy this repository locally and run `build.py`: